TriangularCube/simple-human-ids/README.md

 Use JavaScript to generate human-readable ids from a lists of adjectives, nouns, and verbs.

-Generate ids in the format of `#-adjective-noun` such as
+Generate ids in the format of `#-adjective-noun-verb-adverb` such as

-* 24-silly-goose
+* 24-silly-goose-ran-quickly
-* 15-quick-cobra
+* 15-quick-cobra-sold-randomly
-* 23-tricky-chicken
+* 23-tricky-chicken-bought-downstairs
-* 90-brave-ladybug
+* 90-brave-ladybug-looked-jumped-everywhere

 I frequently want human readable ids I can type without checking it multiple times.
 I should be able to yell these ids across the room and have people be able to enter it without confusion.

-Currently the id space is about 1,000,000 ids (100 * 100 * 100).
+Currently the id space is about 200,000,000 ids (100 * 100 * 75 * 18 * 15).

 The goal is to increase the word space to at least 1 billion while preserving the philosophy that the id would be human readable and simple to spell.